• Disease Overview

 Affected populations

 Arterial tortuosity syndrome affects males and females in equal numbers.
 Approximately 100 cases have been reported in the medical literature.
-The exact incidence and prevalence is unknown.
+The exact incidence and prevalence are unknown.
 The male to female ratio is 1:1.
 Because affected individuals may go undiagnosed or misdiagnosed, determining the true frequency of arterial tortuosity syndrome in the general population is difficult.
-Onset is usually in infancy or early childhood.

 • < Previous section